ntguardian/dataviscourse-pr-congressrelations/README.md

 A Youtube demonstration is available [here](https://www.youtube.com/watch?v=wa0vqh6O1Qw).

 ### Scatterplot
 The scatterplot shows Senate representatives for each state.
-Democrats are colored blue, Republicans are red, and other parties are colored as yellow.
+Democrats are colored blue, Republicans are red, and other parties are colored yellow.
 On the X axis each senator is placed by their Ideology.
 The range starts with most liberal, and ends with most conservative.
 The Y axis shows how often the selected senator or senators voted with each other senator.